Bayou Bend Gardens | Former Home of Ima Hogg…now MFAH

 Last Updated on

-Bayou Bend Gardens as well as the mansion called Bayou Bend is now a part of the Museum of Fine Arts Houston and can be toured year round.
+Bayou Bend Gardens as well as the mansion called Bayou Bend is now a part of the Museum of Fine Arts Houston and is available to tour year-round.

-However, if one is seeking attractions in Houston and happen to be here in the springtime when the Azalea Trail is being conducted, be sure to visit this grand dame of locations and take your camera!
+Most importantly, if one is seeking attractions in Houston and happen to be here in the springtime when the Azalea Trail is on the schedule, be sure to visit this grand dame of locations and take your camera!
 You will walk away with the most beautiful colorful pictures!

-Be prepared to be wearing good and comfortable walking shoes because one is certain to get some exercise on those days!
+Above all, be prepared to be wearing good and comfortable walking shoes because one is sure to get some exercise on those days!
 Sometimes even walking from a car to the entrance to the gardens can be quite a hike depending upon how many people are coming and going in their vehicles at the time of one’s visit.

 The Azalea Trail in Houston is an annual affair that is eagerly anticipated each year by residents and visitors alike.
 We have wandered through the spectacular grounds on many such occasions with different friends as well as out of town guests.

-Bayou Bend and the magnificent gardens are opened to the public almost year round.
-All of the photos in this post were taken on one of their free family days with the exception of the two at the top of this page.
-February 19, 2017 was one such day.
+Bayou Bend Gardens are opened to the public almost year-round.
+All of the photos in this post from one of their free family days except for the two at the top of this page.
+February 19, 2017, was one such day.

-The grounds were filled with children and their families.
-Music was being played.
-Entertainment on the grounds included educational demonstrations, craft workshops and more.
+Children and their families filled the grounds.
+Entertainment on the grounds included music, educational demonstrations, craft workshops and more.

-Many of the children were simply playing on the large open lawn areas to the back of the mansion.
-The weather was perfect for such a day reaching a high of 82 degrees Fahrenheit.
+Many of the children were playing on the large open lawn areas to the back of the mansion.
+The weather was perfect for such a day, reaching a high of 82 degrees Fahrenheit.

-Ima Hogg had 3 brothers and her father had been a former Attorney General as well as Governor of Texas.
+Ima Hogg had three brothers, and her father had been a former Attorney General as well as Governor of Texas.
 Miss Hogg never married although she had plenty of suitors over the years.

 Noted architect John Staub was chosen to design Ima Hogg’s mansion which was named Bayou Bend.
-Buffalo Bayou runs through the property and actually makes a bend…thus the appropriate name.
+Buffalo Bayou runs through the property and makes a bend, thus the appropriate name.

 Miss Ima Hogg has left quite a legacy behind her!

-She helped to establish the Houston Symphony.
-Miss Hogg personally studied music as well as art and obviously loved both.
+- First of all, she helped to establish the Houston Symphony.
+Miss Hogg personally studied music as well as art and loved both.

-Her donations of art to our fine arts museum far exceed what is contained within Bayou Bend.
-There are collections of art actually named after the Hogg’s.
+- Finally, her donations of art to our fine arts museum far exceed what is within Bayou Bend.
+There are collections of art named after the Hogg’s.

 Those of us who live in Houston, Texas bear much evidence of this generous lady’s philanthropy throughout her lifetime and now long into the future.
 Click here for hours and admission prices to Bayou Bend.

-Location of Bayou Bend Gardens and the mansion which is on the U.S. National Register of Historic Places: 6003 Memorial Drive, Houston, Texas 77007.
+The location of Bayou Bend which is on the U.S. National Register of Historic Places is here: 6003 Memorial Drive, Houston, Texas 77007.